sfiera/gbkiss.org/content/tech/trap.rst

 *  ``hl``: address of ``$00``-terminated `rich text`_ string

 Draws a sequence of tiles at the current pen position.
+Moves the pen to the position following the final tile in the string.

 .. _rich text: {filename}text.rst#rich-text